voxpupuli/beaker/README.md

 ## Solaris Support ##

-Used with `hypervisor : solaris`, the harness can connect to a Solaris host via SSH and revert zone snapshots.
+Used with `hypervisor: solaris`, the harness can connect to a Solaris host via SSH and revert zone snapshots.

 Example .fog file: